How do my rates compare to other utilities?

 What is a backflow prevention device, and why do I need one?

-For example, if there’s a fire and the fire department activates hydrants, the change in water pressure could cause water in a sprinkler system to flow backward into the home’s water supply.
-Fertilizer or bacteria could contaminate the water system for not just the one home, but for others in the neighborhood.
-In some communities, there have been serious issues because of backflow—including e. coli contamination.
-(For more details, visit www.backflowdiva.com.)
+For example, if the fire department activates hydrants in response to a fire, the change in water pressure could cause water in a sprinkler system to flow backward into the home’s water supply.
+Fertilizer or bacteria could contaminate the water system for not just the one home but for others in the neighborhood.
+In some communities, there have been serious issues because of backflow—including e. coli contamination (for more details, visit www.backflowdiva.com).

 The Safe Drinking Water Act and state law require homes with irrigation systems to have backflow prevention devices.
 The law also requires that First Utility District test these devices once a year.
 The fee for the test is $50, which is the average amount required to cover our costs for administering the program.
 This test is required by law.

 Sewer E-1 Pumps

 What is an E-1 Pump?
 Why would I have one?

 Need to Know About E-One Pumps? check out our homeowner’s guide!
 First Utility District carefully manages sewer connections for its customers, providing maintenance and repairs and educating customers on ways to keep costs low.

 There are two basic types of sewer systems.
 If the property is high enough above the sewer station, the sewer connection is gravity-fed.
 If it is too low to provide enough pressure, a grinder pump, called an E-1 Pump, is installed in the connection.